 - Narrow your list.
 Do you want candidates to have certain certifications?
 Add the certification into the search Keywords field.
 Repeat this step for any other essentials you’re looking for.

 - Determine who might be open to being contacted about career opportunities.
 One place to learn this is the bottom of each profile where it says “Contact So-and-So For”.
 Users can select whether they want to be contacted for career opportunities, so look for those folks.
 But remember, just because someone hasn’t checked that box doesn’t mean he or she isn’t open to opportunities.
 If you find a particularly interesting candidate, go ahead and contact!

 - Contact the people you’ve found.
 If you’ve got a premium membership, you can send InMail messages to those you’ve found.
-You can also join groups they’re members of and send InMail to them through the group (Simply click Members on the group page and search for the person’s name, then click the envelope icon.)
+You can also join groups they’re members of and send InMail to them through the group (Simply look for "Members: on the group page, click the number of members, then search for the person’s name and click the envelope icon.)
 Keep in mind that some of your targets may get a lot of email, so pitch your potential candidate the same way you’d pitch a potential client: always lead with what’s in it for them, and include a Valid Business Reason.